 - Henry Ford Macomb Hospital

-We are also affiliated with several long-term acute care facilities (LTAC), such as:
+We are also affiliated with long-term acute care facilities (LTAC), such as:

 My follow-up appointment is with a physician assistant (PA), what is a PA?

-Physician assistants (PAs) practice medicine under the supervision of physicians and surgeons.
+Physician Assistants (PAs) practice medicine under the supervision of physicians and surgeons.
 They are fully licensed by the State of Michigan and are all certified in their field.
 They are formally trained to provide diagnostic, therapeutic and preventative healthcare services, as delegated by a physician.
 Working as members of a healthcare team, they take medical histories, examine and treat patients, order and interpret laboratory tests and x-rays, make diagnosis and prescribe medications.
-PAs record progress notes, instruct and counsel patients and order or carry out therapy.
+PAs record progress notes, and instruct and counsel patients.

 I need a prescription refilled, what do I do?